Welcome to the 2040 RTP Public Outreach website. These pages provide you with information on the development of the 2040 RTP.

 In 2012, the federal surface transportation funding legislation, Moving Ahead for Progress in the 21st Century Act (MAP-21), was enacted.
 It requires that RTPs adopt performance measures and standards for the transportation system.
 Consequently, the 2040 RTP, in addition to being based on new demographic forecast data and anticipated land use changes, contains goals that have been reworded and reformulated in anticipation of performance measures and standards.
 Although there is no national consensus on performance measures yet, some regions have begun using them to track the progress of their RTP.
 The Houston region is currently studying which performance measures to utilize and monitor.

-The links on the left side of this page take you through different topics of the 2040 RTP development: RTP Process, Demographics, System Overview, Current Plan, Revenue Forecast, and Vision and Goals.
-After you have finished with those, please take the survey found in the link at the top right hand side of the page.
+The links on the right side of this page take you through different topics of the 2040 RTP development: RTP Process, Demographics, System Overview, Current Plan, Revenue Forecast, and Vision and Goals.

 Tell your friends and neighbors to get informed and involved by visiting this website.